Moving to Seattle

 Unless you’re moving to Seattle with a job secured already, it’s very likely you’ll need to find one as soon as you arrive to the city.
 The good news is that the average income is higher than the national average.
 At the end of 2019, the median annual income for households in Seattle was $93,481 compared to the national median income of $61,937.

-Generally speaking, Seattle is a well-employed city. the majority of the jobs offered in the city are tech-related, particularly due to the fact that industry giants like Amazon and Microsoft have a very strong presence in the city.
+Generally speaking, Seattle is a well-employed city.
+The majority of the jobs offered in the city are tech-related, particularly due to the fact that industry giants like Amazon and Microsoft have a very strong presence in the city.
 However, the following industries are still quite popular:

 • Biotech